Eric Reprid: Breakthrough: Release of Cold World and 3ternity

-Some of his first hits were "Cold World" and "Vam".
-Also in 2020, his single, "Cold World", has since reached over 65 million streams on Spotify and was nominated for Rap Recording of the Year at the Juno Awards of 2021; making him the only independent musical artist to be nominated in that category.
+Some of Reprid's first hits were "Cold World" and "Vam".
+Also in 2020, his single, "Cold World", has since reached over 68 million streams on Spotify and was nominated for Rap Recording of the Year at the Juno Awards of 2021; making him the only independent musical artist to be nominated in that category.
 After the success of "Cold World" and his eponymous-self-titled extended play (EP) in December 2020, he came back in the summer of 2021, with a song, called "Thousand Times" and a 3-track extended play (EP), titled "Good Riddance".

 Towards the end of 2021, he released three singles from his upcoming mixtape.
 After being delayed several times, 3TERNITY was released in March 2022 and was the last project created in collaboration with Eric's producer and friend Marc Wavy, as Wavy chose to pursue his own musical career.

 Album releases and lyric controversy (2024-present)

 Following Reprid's fourth project, he released three singles between July 2022 and January 2023 leading up to his next project, titled RIDDY'S REVENGE, including the songs "Hate On Me" and "8am." as a reference to the 2017 altercation.
 On September 20, 2024, Reprid released his sixth album, titled FUCK YOU.
 He also released a single titled "25" in November for his 25th birthday.

 In 2024, Reprid released six singles, "Suki", "Ginger", "On the Radar Freestyle", "Like a Chink Bitch (G6)", "Mother", and "WTF".
 The clips of Reprid performing "Suki" went viral on X and TikTok that February of that same year, because of a lyric in the song's hook about "bussy".
 One of Reprid's most recent singles, "WTF", began to gain traction on TikTok in early 2025, by being used as a template for memes.
-On July 25, 2025, Reprid released his seventh album, titled "FUCK YOU TOO."
+On July 25, 2025, Reprid released his seventh album, titled FUCK YOU TOO.